Normally you need

 Months of entry

-Study packaging design at an advanced level and develop your talent for designing solutions that respond to the needs of our rapidly changing society.
+Study at an advanced level and develop design solutions that respond to the needs of our rapidly changing society.
 You're challenged to think differently about design and creatively push boundaries, while developing the skills needed to become an imaginative and versatile designer.
 Your projects are supported by lecturers who are design specialists, researchers and practitioners.

 Information for international students